 The existential approach to psychotherapy is philosophically-based.
-It does not aim to cure/eliminate the symptom (the medical/pathological model) but seeks to uncover what challenges of our existence give rise to the expression of these symptoms.
-Existential therapy asks what it means to to be alive and its main goal is to help us find meaning in our struggles.
+It does not aim to cure/eliminate the symptom (as in the medical/pathological model) but seeks to uncover what challenges of our existence give rise to these symptoms.
+Existential therapy asks what it means to to be alive, and its main goal is to help us find meaning in our struggles.

 In my role as an existential analyst I will aim to: